alist-org/docs/docs/guide/drivers/common.md

 Anything you want to fill in, which is just for reminding you what this storage is

+## Enable signing

+Sign and encrypt files (no password required), only valid for this driver, if other signatures are not enabled and `signature all` and `meta-information encryption` are not set, others will not be signed

+Usage scenario: I don't want to enable all signatures, and I don't want to set metadata encryption.
+I just want to sign and encrypt a certain driver to prevent it from being scanned.

+Scope of influence: `Settings-->Global-->Signature All` > `Metainformation Directory Encryption` > `Single Driver Signature`

 ### Cache Expiration

 Cache time of directory structure.

 ### Web proxy